Maxim-Karpov/BLAST-easy/README.md

 # Overview
-BLAST-easy is a collection of Bash scripts which allows for easy installation of the local NCBI full nucleotide (nt) and protein (nr) databases and conduction of multithreaded, memory-aware BLASTn searches with lower RAM requirements, ideal for personal computer systems, removing the need for Cloud and HPC environments.
+BLAST-smart is a collection of Bash scripts which allows for easy installation of the local NCBI full nucleotide (nt) and protein (nr) databases and conduction of multithreaded, memory-aware BLASTn searches with lower RAM requirements, ideal for personal computer systems, removing the need for Cloud and HPC environments.
 Currently (14/04/24), the full NCBI nt and nr databases take up around ~450 GB and ~570 GB of disk space when decompressed, respectively, thus requiring just as much RAM to optimally query without additional configurations.
-BLAST-easy sets up the nt/nr databases and runs a BLASTn/BLASTp search in a manner which allows the database to be cached based on the user-specified thread and RAM requirements, permitting the BLASTing of the entire NCBI nt database with only 1 core and 8 GB of RAM at user's disposal.
-The utility of BLAST-easy will only become more apparent with time due to the exponential growth of the sequence data on the NCBI database.
+BLAST-smart sets up the nt/nr databases and runs a BLASTn/BLASTp search in a manner which allows the database to be cached based on the user-specified thread and RAM requirements, permitting the BLASTing of the entire NCBI nt database with only 1 core and 8 GB of RAM at user's disposal.
+The utility of BLAST-smart will only become more apparent with time due to the exponential growth of the sequence data on the NCBI database.

 ## Minimum requirements
 - 1 core